VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 }
 ```

-Once again we take advantage of the fact that `type` is a `String` and use it to "choose" the pattern that we want, but this time our patterns are inside an object.
-Now, each "pattern" will be asociated with a method on the `patterns` object and our function `match` will return what the choosen pattern returns.
+Once again we take advantage of the fact that `type` is a `String` and use it to "choose" the pattern that we want.
+This time around our patterns are inside an object.
+Now, each "pattern" will be associated with a method on the `patterns` object and our function `match` will return what the chosen pattern returns.
 If it can't find the pattern it will try to call a method with the name `_`, this will mimic the `default` keyword on the `switch/case` and if that fails it just returns `null`.
 With this we can have the behavior we want.

 ```js
 match(status, {